-You cannot register the adjustment results as personal white balance (p.85) when you have selected [Shot settings] from the list box.
+- - You cannot register the adjustment results as personal white balance (p.98) when you have selected [Shot settings] from the list box. - You cannot change or adjust white balance with multipleexposure RAW images created on the camera.

 Refer to your camera's Instruction Manual for details on each white balance setting.